MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

 ### Explore the Azure AI schema

-The `azure_ai` schema provides the framework for interacting with Azure AI and ML services directly from your database.
+The `azure_ai` schema provides the framework for directly interacting with Azure AI and ML services from your database.
 It contains functions for setting up connections to those services and retrieving them from the `settings` table, which is also hosted in the same schema.
-The `settings` table provides secure storage in the database for endpoints and keys associated with you Azure AI and ML services.
+The `settings` table provides secure storage in the database for endpoints and keys associated with your Azure AI and ML services.

 1. To review the functions defined in a schema, you can use the [`\df` meta-command](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-META-COMMAND-DF-LC), specifying the schema whose functions should be displayed.
 Run the following to view the functions in the `azure_ai` schema: